bitovi/academy/src/react-vite/12-testing/testing.md

   });
 ```

-Compared to the prior test, this one adds three lines at the end that moves focus away from the
+Compared to the prior test, this one inputs a string that is not a valid email address and has three
-`<input>` element, triggering the built-in validation to be executed, and then asserts that the
+additional lines at the end that move focus away from the `<input>` element, triggering the built-in
-`<input>` has been [marked as
+validation to be executed, and then asserts that the `<input>` has been [marked as
 invalid](https://github.com/testing-library/jest-dom?tab=readme-ov-file#tobeinvalid).

 ### Verify 2